UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 **Locked Doors**: Some doors are locked, and require a key or a successful lockpicking attempt (5+ on a d6, takes one turn) to pick the lock to open.
 A failed lockpicking attempt means that the lock is jammed and cannot be picked again.

-**Secret Doors**: Secret doors can be discovered by searching the room.
+**Secret Doors**: Secret doors can be discovered by spending one turn searching the room.

 **Spiking Doors**: Doors will open freely for monsters and swing shut of their own accord, unless wedged with iron spikes.
 When wedged shut, monsters must attempt to burst the door open as above, possibly giving the party time to hear them coming.
 Doors can also be wedged open with spikes, to ensure the party a clear path of escape.